open-telemetry/opentelemetry.io/content/en/docs/languages/rust/getting-started.md

 This page will show you how to get started with OpenTelemetry in Rust.

-You learn how you can instrument a Rust application, in such a way that [traces][] are emitted to the console.
+You will learn how to instrument a Rust application, in such a way that [traces][] are emitted to the console.

 ## Prerequisites